tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard4/tf.contrib.learn.DNNClassifier.md

 ##### Returns:

-  Numpy array of predicted classes (or an iterable of predicted classes if as_iterable is True).
+  Numpy array of predicted classes with shape [batch_size] (or an iterable of predicted classes if as_iterable is True).
 Each predicted class is represented by its class index (i.e. integer from 0 to n_classes-1).

 - - -